 Low-predictive skill events tend to occur in less common midlevel flow regimes.
 Northwesterly, northerly, and southerly 500-hPa flow produce type 1 events with higher relative frequency than high-impact or good events (Figs. 3.11 and 3.12) and have lower (though not significantly lower) threat scores than southwesterly and westerly cases (not shown).
 Considering the smaller sample size of northerly cases, the difference between the number of good events and type 1 events remains drastic.
-It is hypothesized the rarity of high-impact events under northerly flow—17 events over the 1980–2013 period—inhibits pattern recognition of severe weather precursors, decreasing predictive skill.
+It is hypothesized the rarity of high-impact events under northerly flow—17 events over the 1980–2013 period—inhibits pattern recognition of severe weather precursors, decreasing predictive skill in northerly flow regimes.

 Using a MUCAPE and 1000–500-hPa shear phase space bisected by the median MUCAPE and 1000–500-hPa shear of all high-impact events in the Northeast, type 1 events were found to occur under lower shear and comparable MUCAPE conditions relative to good events.
 This relationship was found to exist across all midlevel flow regimes.
 Additionally, threat scores for high-impact events are significantly lower under weak shear conditions than strong shear conditions.
 High deep-layer shear is beneficial to the development of multicellular systems and supercells through the separation of updrafts and downdrafts.
 Low-shear conditions likely reduce forecaster confidence in upscale growth of convection and mask the potential for widespread severe weather.
 However, LC11 found large variability in 0–6-km shear magnitudes for northeast severe weather (Fig. 1.9c).
 Furthermore, Hurlbut and Cohen (2014) note deep-layer shear is not a significant discriminator of severe report magnitude in the northeastern U.S. Therefore, forecasts attempting to use shear as the primary discriminator of the magnitude of the severe weather threat will not accurately address severe weather occurring in marginal and low-shear environments.